 At a film bench in the Cinémathèque Française

 Spatiodynamisme is six-minute silent color 16mm record of Nicolas Schöffer’s interactive robotic sculpture, CYSP 1, which reacted in unpredictable ways to light and color.
-The Schöffer Foundation is currently trying to gather funds to put this film, as well as the other films of Schöffer’s works, on home video.
+The Schöffer Foundation has been trying to gather funds to put this film, as well as the other films of Schöffer’s works, on home video.
 For more information please see:

 Les apparitions de CYSP 1 en public